sephorabemba/nllb200-lyrics-demo/README.md

 This is a Streamlit demo app  of lyrics translations generated using the NLLB-200 model.

+Base lyrics come from Musixmatch.

+More about the NLLB-200 model : [here](https://github.com/facebookresearch/fairseq/tree/nllb/).

 # How to run this demo

 You can clone this repo and run the demo with: